What is Raging Waters? Where is the water park located? What are some top tips for a day at Raging Waters in Los Angeles?

 How much is parking at Raging Waters Los Angeles?

 Yes, you’ll save money with General Parking, but it’s farther away, and you will have to wait in line to take the tram to and from general parking at Raging Waters.
-So if you leave lunch cooler back in the car, imagine how many trips you’ll have to take to and from with the tram.
+So if you leave lunch cooler back in the car, imagine how many trips you’ll have to take to and from the tram.

 6. Store Any Valuables in a Locker Rental